arathivariar/wordle/README.md

 # Wordle

+Wordle is a web-based word puzzle game created and developed by Welsh software engineer Josh Wardle.
+Players have six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
+Wordle was purchased by The New York Times Company in January 2022 and moved to the newspaper's Games section in February.
+It is quite popular among internet users and the game became a viral phenomenon on Twitter in late December 2021.
+I personally used to play it everyday.
+So when I had to create a game, I didn't think twice before choosing Wordle.
-Wordle is a word puzzle game that challenges its players to guess a five-letter  English word in six attempts.
-I have created a version of Wordle with a few minor variations using Python.
+I have created my version of Wordle with a few minor variations from the original game using Python.

  ![Wordle](assets/screenshots/wordle.png)